 3 Students completing ENGL 105 in lieu of ENGL 101 and ENGL 102 satisfy the General Education and Engineering Fundamentals requirements for Written Communication.
 However, an additional course is needed to satisfy program credit hour requirements; ENGL 303 (Technical Writing) is recommended.

-4 The BE Electives must be chosen from the following approved list: BE 452, 453, 460, 480 or CECS 440.
+4 The BE Electives must be chosen from the following approved list: BE 452, 453, 460, or 480.